Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 ### Authentication

 This document demonstrates using [azidentity.NewDefaultAzureCredential][default_cred_ref] to authenticate.
-Client accepts any [azidentity][azure_identity] credential.
+The client accepts any [azidentity][azure_identity] credential.
 See the [azidentity][azure_identity] documentation for more information about other credential types.

 The clients default to the Azure Public Cloud.
 See the [cloud][cloud_documentation] documentation for more information about other cloud configurations.